kaddkaka/vim_examples/README.md

 nnoremap <a-k> <cmd>cprev<cr>
 ```

+- `:vimgrep /def test/ **/*.py` find all matches of "def test" in all pythons files recursively from cwd.
+- [`:cdo`](https://vimhelp.org/quickfix.txt.html#%3Acdo) execute a command at each entry in the quickfix list.

 ### Replace only within selection
 The search [pattern atom](https://vimhelp.org/pattern.txt.html#pattern-atoms) [`\%V`](https://vimhelp.org/pattern.txt.html#%2F%5C%25V) can be used to match inside visual area.
 This can be used to replace only within a (rectangle) selection.